budulinek/arduino-modbus-rtu-tcp-gateway/README.md

 #### Ethernet socket

 The default Ethernet.h library determines MAX_SOCK_NUM by microcontroller RAM (not by Ethernet chip type).
 So if you use W5500 (which has 8 sockets available) on Arduino Nano, only 4 sockets will be used.
-If you want to force the library to use 8 sockets, edit https://github.com/arduino-libraries/Ethernet/blob/master/src/Ethernet.h#L36
+If you want to force the library to use 8 sockets, redefine MAX_SOCK_NUM in advanced settings in the sketch.

 #### Memory